Hydrospheredata/mist/README.md

 ## API Reference

-The Mist’s goal is to make possible to run Apache Spark jobs as a service.
-We know  Apache Spark can be very fast (< 5s for job), but also tasks can be quite long running.
-So mist has two modes: synchronous (HTTP) and asynchronous (MQTT).
-HTTP is easy: you make a POST request and then get results in response.
-MQTT requests is almost the same: you send a message with request into a specified topic ([configuration](#configuration): `mist.mqtt.subscribeTopic`) and some time later mist will send a message with results ([configuration](#configuration): `mist.mqtt.publishTopic`).
-To differ future responses you can add `external_id` field into request message.
+The Mist’s goal is to run Apache Spark jobs as a service.
+There might be fast (< 5s) and long running analytics jobs.
+Mist supports two modes: synchronous (HTTP) and asynchronous (MQTT).
+HTTP is straightforward: you make a POST request and then get results in response.
+MQTT requests is almost the same: you send a message with request into a specified topic ([configuration](#configuration): `mist.mqtt.subscribeTopic`) and then mist sends a message back with results ([configuration](#configuration): `mist.mqtt.publishTopic`).
+To dispatch multiple future responses you can add `external_id` field into request message.
 This `external_id` will be returned in message with results.

 ######Requests
 for scala jobs: